How to Build a Brand

 At its core, a brand is a differentiation mechanism.
 It is a product, service or concept that is publicly distinguished from other products, services or concepts so that it can be easily communicated and usually marketed.
 Branding is the process of creating and disseminating the brand name, its qualities and personality.
 It encompasses a wide variety of factors, from packaging to editorial tone to emotional connotations, evoking feelings like safety or excitement.
 While the brand name exists objectively, the brand itself resides within the minds of individuals, shaped by their experiences with your brand over time.

 A strong indication of a brand's growth is when customers start using alternative names to refer to it.
-For instance, "FedEx" or "Tar-jé" for Federal Express and Target, respectively.
-These nicknames reflect the establishment of a customer-product relationship, reinforcing desired brand attributes like speed, efficiency, or affordability.
+For instance, "FedEx" or "Tar-jé" for Federal Express and Target - these nicknames reflect the establishment of a customer-product relationship, reinforcing desired brand attributes like speed, efficiency, or affordability.

 A well-defined brand identity strategy acts as a guiding force, ensuring consistency in marketing efforts over time.
 This strategy should align with specific core values that complement the organizational culture.
 The associations formed with the brand contribute to establishing its unique identity, informing brand strategies, and ultimately building brand equity.